djangopackages/djangopackages/docs/index.rst

 Django Dash 2010 was also where Read the Docs was created.
 Daniel and Audrey took a break from coding in their fancy and weird glass prairie rental house to meet the Read the Docs team in the basement of the Lawrence Journal-World office.
 Actually, it might have been the first floor.
 All Audrey remembers is that it was dark and cold like a basement, but with carpet.
 Or maybe there wasn't carpet.
 (Audrey checked the Read the Docs story, but it doesn't have details on that.)

-Since then the project has had many contributors_.
+Since then the project has had many contributors.
 Daniel and Audrey have run numerous open-source sprints over the years to work on it.
 The code has grown organically in fun and unexpected ways.

 Indices and tables
 ==================